 Acknowledgements.
-The author has tried to find a simple algebraic method to prove Corollary 1.2, but failed.
+The author has tried to find a simple algebraic method to prove Corollary 1.2 but failed.
 He is grateful to Igor Mineyev for asking questions to this algebraic method.
-This work was partly supported by JSPS KAKENHI Grant Number JP21H00978 and MEXT Promotion of Distinctive Joint Research Center
+This work was partly supported by JSPS KAKENHI Grant Number JP21H00978 and MEXT Promotion of Distinctive Joint Research Center Program JPMXP0723833165 and Osaka Metropolitan University Strategic Research Promotion Project (Development of International Research Hubs).

-Program JPMXP0723833165.